cameronhirbodi/ch-design/_posts/portfolio/2021-03-11-porsche_play.md

 ![Accessibility - Contrast  Check]({{ "/images/portfolio/porsche_play/porsche_play_07.jpg" }})

 One example of being compliant with WCAG standards is to have a sufficient contrast ratio for elements in the UI.
-Fortunately, there are tools and plug-ins (i.e. Stark for Adobe XD / Sketch) to help identify when the contrast is too low for those that are visually impaired.
+Fortunately, there are tools and plug-ins (i.e. Stark for Adobe XD / Figma) to help identify when the contrast is too low for those that are visually impaired.

 ###### High Fidelity Mockups